 - Depending on the region of the country in which you reside, incorporating more heat tolerant genetics can improve the end product value or overall profitability.

 Perhaps one way to help your cow herd beat the effects of heat stress and help keep them cool is as simple as offering a high-quality supplement like VitaFerm® HEAT®.
 This free-choice vitamin and mineral supplement for beef cattle on pasture helps prevent heat stress during temperatures of 70 degrees and above, or anytime cattle are grazing fescue.
 It contains organic copper and zinc for maximum bioavailability to the animal resulting in maintained pregnancy, immunity and hoof quality.
 HEAT contains Capsaicin to help maintain circulation to support animal performance in both heat and fescue situations.
 Capsaicin is research-proven to lower body temperature, which can improve conception rates by maintaining pregnancy.
-And it contains garlic, a natural insect repellent.
+And it contains garlic, to deter insects.

 Producers invest a lot of time and resources to get their cows ready for the breeding season.
 Significant heat stress can result in loss of pregnancy, and bottom line, open cows don’t result in profitable operations.
 Go the extra mile to lessen the negative impacts of heat stress and help keep your cows bred during the summer heat!